 Dangerous and Nuisance Trees

 Under the Occupiers Liability Act (57 & 84) a tree owner has a Duty of Care to make sure he/she has taken reasonable steps to ensure the safety of his/her tree.
-If you suspect a tree is unsafe, contact the owner and inform him/her of your concerns.
+If you suspect a tree is unsafe, contact the owner and inform them of your concerns.
 Normally an inspection by a competent tree surgeon can ascertain if a tree is safe or not, however for insurance purposes the tree may need to be inspected by a person with Professional Indemnity Insurance such as an arboricultural consultant.

 There is however no legislation to prevent the planting of trees or to control the height of trees and there is no 'right to light' to prevent shading from trees.
 If you suffer from these issues then you may wish to consider if the trees could be classified as a 'High Hedge' for which there is information below.

 To ensure the Council meets its Duty of Care to the public, Council owned trees in well-used areas such as parks, open spaces, and car parks are surveyed cyclically to ensure they meet reasonable safety criteria.
 All surveys are logged and any actions prioritised as part of a continuous programme.
 This is part of the Council's Corporate Tree Risk programme, which encompasses all the tree stock within the Council's ownership.

 Depending on the outcome of these inspections the Council will consider how any dangerous trees can be made safe for the public.
 This may involve preventing access to the area around the tree, pruning, or where no other option is available, tree removal.
 When trees are removed replacement planting is often carried out to help ensure that future generations can safely enjoy the Borough's natural landscape.
 In addition an annual review is carried out by the Parks & Recreation Section to see which green spaces would benefit from new or additional planting to improve the green areas within the local communities.